 Tip #4 Replace your inner tubes yearly:

 Inner tubes have a limited life.
 When you service your bike annually replace your inner tubes with fresh ones.
 Again, some people think this one is stupid.
 Does it really make a difference?
 I personally think it’s just good practice as part of the ongoing regular servicing of your bike.
-Also, I’ve has a few inner tubes that have failed around the valve while out on rides (the last was the Bupa Challenge ride in Adelaide in 2014) because they have worn out over time.
+Also, I’ve had a few inner tubes that have failed around the valve while out on rides because they have worn out over time.
 I think it’s caused by the rubbing between the inner tube and the hole that it goes through in the rim.
-I don’t know which.

 Tip #5 Ensure you have your tyres correctly inflated: